ajkerrigan/aws-sso-config-builder/README.md

 - If I don't have an active SSO session, it pops open a browser to login without me having to manually type `aws sso login`
 - If my session credentials are missing or expired, aws-vault refreshes them behind the scenes without killing running commands

-But to be fair, a lot of wy I use aws-vault is habit.
+But to be fair, a lot of why I use aws-vault is habit.
 If you're not already using it, I'm not here to sell it to you.

 ## Installation